Injured on Someone Else’s Property?

 - Fires.
 Property owners are generally responsible for installing fire alarms, escapes and, sometimes, fire prevention systems like sprinklers.
 Owners usually must also minimize fire risk by clearing clutter and properly handling flammable material.

 - Injury due to defective equipment.
 In some cases, property owners may be liable for injuries caused by defective machinery or other equipment.
 For example, amusement parks must regularly check and perform maintenance on rides to prevent deadly accidents.

 California law affords victims the possibility for a wide range of damages through a premises liability claim.
 You may be able to recover both economic damages for your out of pocket expenses, like medical bills, and non-economic damages for your suffering.

 Hurt on Hazardous Property?
 Contact Our Premises Liability Attorney

 Premises liability attorney Braid Pezzaglia prides himself on offering highly competent legal services for injured clients.
 We make sure that your claim for recovery includes each type of compensation that you may be eligible to receive.
+If you are looking for the best premises liability attorney, then you will want someone who is attentive and makes you feel at ease.
 When you meet with Braid, he takes the time to explain what to expect and he answers your questions thoroughly.
 There are no questions that are too small as we work with you to build your case.

 If you or a loved one has been hurt, then we invite you to contact our legal team today.
 There is no obligation to proceed when we meet to talk about your case.
 We will explain how the law applies to your case and what your options are.
 There is no fee unless you collect compensation through a successful verdict or settlement.
 Call (408) 752-5834 or contact us online so that we can get started on a plan to help you recover the compensation you need and deserve.